Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire_gen2/Let Us Begin.md

 > At a lovely night in the Kingsworth Tavern, a celebration is hosted for the opening of this brand new tavern.
 All items are at a 80% discount, as well as services.
 Of course, to celebrate the tavern's opening, you have all gathered here to have a drink and feast!
 However, a strange roaring occurs outside and some commoners decided to check it out.
 An hour later, they have not returned since they left.
 Everyone has been wondering what has happened, but no one seems to know.
 >
-> On the next morning, a search party job has been established for the reward of 20 gp to each person within the party.
+> On the next morning, a search party job has been established by Sir Lupin Deepfrost for the reward of 20 gp to each person within the party.
 If they can find the whereabouts and search for the location of the missing commoners, they may receive this reward and any loot that is found may be kept.
-Looking for gold and out of kindness, all of you enlist in the search party and you now find yourself in a wagon with a horse.
+Looking for gold and out of kindness, all of you enlist in the search party and you all now find yourself in a wagon with a horse.

 ### Search for Disappearances
 Let the characters introduce themselves on the wagon before you continue with the next encounter.

 > The trip is quite nice and windy, until an arrow starts flying and hurling towards one of the two horses driving the wagon.
 An arrow, enlaced in blue fire hits its head and dissolves just after.
 The driver is startled and brings out their short sword to investigate where the arrow came from.
 Just a minute after, they let out a scream and they are nowhere to be found.
 A trail of footsteps on the slightly muddy dirt can be seen.

+#### I'd like to investigate
+If the players decide to investigate the footsteps and follow it, read the blurb below.

+>

 ### Quest Board
 To claim these quests, go to the Astrium S&J (Services & Jobs) Hall and look at the quest board.
 Quests are typically posted by guilds or fellow adventurers.